Open Hearts & Open Minds

 • Rev. France A. Davis, Rowland Hall trustee and retired Calvary Baptist Church pastor, on the bravery of leadership for Martin Luther King Jr. Day

-• Tim deChristopher, an environmental activist prosecuted for disrupting federal oil/gas leasing auction, on civil disobedience
+• Tim deChristopher, an environmental activist prosecuted for disrupting a federal oil and gas leasing auction, on civil disobedience

 • Geralyn Dreyfous, executive producer of the documentary Audrie and Daisy; Katie Lieberman, Rowland Hall trustee and licensed clinical social worker; and Nubia Pena, advocacy and prevention training specialist for the Utah Coalition Against Sexual Assault, held a post-screening discussion of the documentary